vengadesh-max/Airbnb-Price-Prediction-Analysis/README.md

 ### 📸 App Preview

-When you run the app, you'll see this clean, interactive interface:
+When you run the app, you'll see this interface:

 ![Airbnb Price Prediction App](<screenshot(187).png>)